 a pattern, and they are used to translate combinatorial data into

 Rushton received his Ph.D. at Brigham Young University, as a student of James Cannon.
-He is
+Following his time at Temple,

 Louis Theran, Research Assistant Professor (2009-11)